Aperezpe/flex-job-reports-mobile/README.md

 Make sure you're using `node: v20`

 1. If you want to fetch from supabse stage, jump the following 2 steps.
 Just use the env.stage, and add the supabse url and anon key in the EXPO_PUBLIC_... format.
-2. Run supabase locally `supabase start` (Optional if you want to use supabase stage environment)
+2. Run supabase locally `supabase start` (Not required if you are using the stage environment config)
 3. Pull environment variables from EAS server with:

 ```bash